 A quick lesson in terminology:

-A lawn tractor also cuts grass, but its cutting deck is mid-mounted, which means it’s more maneuverable.
+- A lawn tractor also cuts grass, but its cutting deck is mid-mounted, which means it’s more manoeuvrable.
 It’s also more powerful, so it can run heavier attachments like power tillers and post-hole diggers.

 Where to Buy